drvinceknight/Nashpy/docs/discussion/replicator-dynamics.rst

 - shares :math:`\chi_1` proportion of the time.
 - acts aggressively :math:`\chi_2` proportion of the time.

-The overall fitness of an individual in the strategy is then given by their expected utility (as given by :math:`A`) as their interact with the population:
+The overall fitness of an individual in the population is then given by their expected utility (as given by :math:`A`) as they interact with the population:

 .. math::